Vidnyan Sawant, AVP - Technical Research at GEPL Capital

 Here are three buy calls for next 2-3 weeks:

-The stock is continuously hovering around the upper Bollinger band on the daily charts which points towards the rising volatility of the prices for upside move.
+Furthermore, the Bollinger bands on daily have opened with higher volumes suggesting the rising volatility of the prices for an up move.

-RSI on the weekly as well as on daily timeframe have sustained above 50 mark reflecting strong momentum built up in the stock.
+RSI on the weekly as well as on the daily timeframe is above the 50 mark reflecting the presence of strong momentum.

-Going ahead, we expect the prices to go higher till the level of Rs 400 where the stop-loss must be Rs 285 on the closing basis.
+Going ahead we expect the prices to move higher till the level of Rs 48 where the stop-loss must be Rs 38 on the closing basis.